 The flight for your child will proceed more easily and with less hassle if you adopt these additional precautions.

-Preboarding is a lifesaver, even though it’s tempting to wait and board last.
-It provides you with more time to get settled in, get your Flying with an 18-Month-Old toddler’s toys and snacks arranged, and get yourself comfortable.
-Plus, it means you get to stretch and step aside and allow other passengers to board.
-Divide and conquer if you have a second adult riding with you!
-Have one of you stay to entertain your child in the airport for a short time while the other pre-boards to get the seat arranged.
+Preboarding is a lifesaver.
+It provides you with more time to get settled, arrange your toddler’s toys, and get comfortable.
+Divide and conquer if you have a second adult: one stays to entertain the child in the terminal while the other pre-boards to set up the car seat.

 Dress in Layers